Aleutians

 (54.7554, -163.9711)

-No significant eruptive activity has been observed since November 2023.
+No significant eruptive activity has occurred since November 2023.

 Local seismic and infrasound sensors, web cameras, and a geodetic network are used to monitor Shishaldin Volcano.
-In addition to the local monitoring network, AVO uses nearby geophysical networks, regional infrasound and lighting data, and satellite images to detect eruptions.
+In addition to the local monitoring network, AVO uses nearby geophysical networks, regional infrasound and lighting data, and satellite images to monitor the volcano.

 9373 ft (2857m) elevation